EU panel says finance sweeteners for green projects may create bubble

-LONDON (Reuters) - Cutting capital requirements at banks to encourage more lending to environmentally-friendly projects could create a “green bubble”, a panel convened by the European Union’s executive said on Wednesday.
+LONDON, Jan 31 (Reuters) - Cutting capital requirements at banks to encourage more lending to environmentally friendly projects could create a “green bubble”, a panel convened by the European Union’s executive said on Wednesday.

 The High-Level Expert Group on Sustainable Finance published its final recommendations on creating a financial system that can fund more projects to improve the environment and deliver social benefits over the long term.